Alabama Floods Leave Five Dead

 Up to 95 percent of the roads in nearby Covington County were impassable because of flooding, said Sheriff Wilbur Mitchell.

-Authorities found the body of a child and a 59-year-old man who were in a vehicle that was swept away by the water Sunday morning, Police Chief Ronnie Whitworth said.
+Authorities found the bodies of a child and a 59-year-old man who were in a vehicle that was swept away by the water Sunday morning, Police Chief Ronnie Whitworth said.

 At rural Gantt in Covington County, a motorist drowned early Sunday when he drove into a washed-out section of road, the sheriff said.